bemoje/bemoje-node-util/docs/index.md

 ▸ **tsDocExtractAllComments**(`code`): `Generator`<[`IExtractedTsDocComment`](/docs/interfaces/IExtractedTsDocComment.md)\>

-This function takes a source string, and parses all TSDoc block comments in it..
+This function takes a source string, and yields each TSDoc block comments in it.

+**`Yields`**

+Each TSDoc block comment in the source code.

 #### Parameters